 - 13 % positive mentions

 The gameplay is a faithful adaptation of the classic Ogre board game, featuring simple mechanics and straightforward combat that are easy to learn but challenging to master.
-While the user interface has been criticized as clunky, recent updates have improved the overall experience, and the game retains a strong focus on board game elements rather than flashy graphics.
-Players appreciate the depth of strategy available, especially for those familiar with the original game, though the campaign mode may require a steeper learning curve.
+While the user interface can be clunky, recent updates have improved the overall experience, and the game retains a strong focus on board game elements rather than transforming into a typical computer game.
+Players appreciate the depth of strategy available, although the tutorial lacks tactical guidance, and advanced gameplay features still require refinement.

 “I do recommend this game - the gameplay, rules implementation, combat - all solid - and I have confidence Auroch is player-focused and will make some of the changes people are asking for.”